diecatiamonteiro/dog-breath-counter-TypeScript/README.md

-# Dog Breath Counter 🫀
+# Dog Breath Counter

-A full-stack web application to count and monitor dog breathing rates, built with **TypeScript**, **Next.js**, and **Express**. **CI/CD** is implemented using **GitHub Actions**, with automated tests using **Vitest**, to ensure seamless deployment and code quality.
+A full-stack web application to track dog breathing rates, built with **TypeScript**, **Next.js**, and **Express**. **CI/CD** is implemented using **GitHub Actions**, with automated tests using **Vitest**, to ensure seamless deployment and code quality.

 When a dog has or is at risk of developing a heart condition, monitoring their resting respiratory rate can be crucial.
 This app helps dog owners track their dog's breathing over time, detect early signs of heart disease, and share data with their veterinarian, ultimately helping to prevent the condition from worsening.

-❤️ To all 🐕 lovers, and especially to those who, like me, are facing the anxiety of managing a beloved pet’s heart condition, this app is for you. ❤️
+I’ve been using [Boehringer Ingelheim’s My Pet´s Heart2Heart app](https://apps.apple.com/de/app/my-pet-s-heart2heart/id1564965551) for the past year to help care for my dog, April, who has a heart condition.
+Inspired by that experience, I wanted to create an **improved tool** that offers the same core functionality while adding features that make daily tracking and sharing data with a veterinarian even easier.

 ## Table of Contents